cloudinary/cloudinary-go/CONTRIBUTING.md

 - Follow the instructions detailed in [Code contribution](#code-contribution)
 - Open a new GitHub pull request
 - Ensure the PR description clearly describes the bug / feature.
 Include relevant issue number if applicable.
-- Provide test code that covers the new code
+- Provide test code that covers the new code.
+See [TEST.md](TEST.md) for additional information about tests writing.

 ## Code contribution